User submitted events in WordPress

 Yes, you can!
 By default, WPForms will email the admin email address in WordPress when you receive a new event listing.
 If you’d like to customize the email notification or add more notifications, check out this guide to sending form notification emails.

-If you want, you can turn WPForms notifications off and let The Events Calendar send an email notification for each event.
-If you’re not getting those alerts from The Events Calendar, check out how to fix The Events Calendar not sending email.
+If you want, you can turn WPForms notifications off and let Sugar Calendar plugin send an email notification for each event.
+If you’re not getting those alerts from the Sugar Calendar, check out how to fix WordPress not sending emails.

 Sure!
 Did you know that you can send browser push notifications from WordPress with a free plugin?
 Check out this article on how to send push notifications from WordPress.